-Don’t quit on the idea of owning a safety razor.
+Don’t give up on the idea of owning a safety razor.
 It will last you for YEARS!

-Hypothetically, imagine if the razor you want would cost $50 + $10 on 100 single-blades.
-Imagine that the blade will last for 10 years (with proper maintenance) and the 100 blades for 2 years (if you wanted a new blade each Monday morning).
+Imagine that the razor you want costs $50 + $10 (for 100 single-blades).
+Imagine that the razor handle will last for 10 years and the 100 blades for 2 years (if you wanted a new blade each Monday morning).

-In this mathematical example, that means you’re spending 2 dollars per year on your blade and 5 dollars per year on changing your blades.
+In this example, you’re spending $10 per year on your razor and blades.

 (As for the shaving cream – that’s not really changing, you’d still buy it if you were using a disposable razor)